Antithyroid autoantibodies: Anti-TPO antibodies

-Anti-thyroid peroxidase (anti-TPO) antibodies are specific for the autoantigen TPO, a 105 kDa glycoprotein that catalyses iodine oxidation and thyroglobulin tyrosyl iodination reactions in the thyroid gland.
+Anti-thyroid peroxidase (anti-TPO) antibodies are specific for the autoantigen TPO, an enzyme that catalyses iodine oxidation and thyroglobulin tyrosyl iodination reactions in the thyroid gland.
 Most antibodies produced are directed to conformational epitopes of the immunogenic carboxyl-terminal region of the TPO protein, although antibodies to linear epitopes have been seen.
 Anti-TPO antibodies are the most common anti-thyroid autoantibody, present in approximately 90% of Hashimoto's thyroiditis, 75% of Graves' disease and 10–20% of nodular goiter or thyroid carcinoma.
 Also, 10–15% of normal individuals can have high level anti-TPO antibody titres.
 High serum antibodies are found in active phase chronic autoimmune thyroiditis.
 Thus, an antibody titer can be used to assess disease activity in patients that have developed such antibodies.
 The majority of anti-TPO antibodies are produced by thyroid infiltrating lymphocytes, with minor contributions from lymph nodes and the bone marrow.
 They cause thyroid cell damage by complement activation and antibody dependent cell cytotoxicity.
 However, anti-TPO antibodies are not believed to contribute to the destruction of the thyroid.